 Normal values in adults

-The normal range is 33 to 38 degress.
+The normal range is 33 to 38 degrees.
 Angles above 47 degrees are seen in patients with acetabular dysplasia.
 A measurement between 39 and 46 degrees is indeterminate.

 Additionally, having the center beam above or below the pubis can alter the measurment due to geometric distortion.
-However a 5 cm error only changes them measurement by 4º.
+However a 5 cm error in beam alignment only changes the measurement by 4º.
 This does highlight that these measurements should not be performed on an abdominal radiograph.

 Conditions associated with increased acetabular angles

 - developmental dysplasia of the hip (DDH)